Lexington History:

 Kentucky Historical Society

+Once a part of Virginia, Lexington was granted 710 acres by the Virginia General Assembly in 1782.
+Ten years later, Virginia released Kentucky, and it assumed statehood, making Frankfort its state capital.
 In 1812, Henry Clay, who is known as “The Great Compromiser,” built Ashland, a 400-acre estate.
 Lexington opened its first city school in 1834.
 When the 1890’s rolled around, tobacco replaced hemp as the major cash crop in the Bluegrass.
 By the early 1900’s, Lexington became the world’s largest burley tobacco market.

-In 1974, the city of Lexington and Fayette County merged, creating Kentucky’s only urban county government until recently, when Louisville merged its city and county governments.
+Historic Keeneland Race Course opened to huge crowds in 1936, while planes began taking off from nearby Blue Grass Airport in 1942.
+In 1974, the city of Lexington and Fayette County merged, creating Kentucky’s only urban county government until 2003, when Louisville merged its city and county governments.

 HELPFUL LINKS: